raspiblitz/raspiblitz/FAQ.md

 - Check if you have a VPN running on your laptop - some VPNs block local network
 - Some Routers have `IP Isolation` switched on - not allowing two devices to connect

-If everything does not work: Join the conversation on [GitHub Issue #420](https://github.com/rootzoll/raspiblitz/issues/420).
+If everything doesn't work: Join the conversation on [GitHub Issue #420](https://github.com/rootzoll/raspiblitz/issues/420).